Plein-Jeu à Saint-Séverin

 François ESPINASSE

-François ESPINASSE studies at the Conservatoire National de Région of Toulouse, where he obtains the first price of organ in Xavier DARASSE’s class in 1980.
-He further studies with André ISOIR, and is the prizewinner of the international competition of Toulouse in 1986 and of the Tokyo-Musashino in 1988.
+Born in 1961, François ESPINASSE studied at the Conservatoire National de Région of Toulouse.
+Premier prix in organ in Xavier DARASSE's class in 1980, he perfects himself with André ISOIR the year after.
+He won the international competitions of Toulouse (contemporary music in 1986) and Tokyo-Musashino in Japan in 1988.

 Véronique LE GUEN